henriquels25/fantasy-sport-api/README.md

  Usually, annotation like `@WebFluxTest`, `@DataMongoTest` and others are used.

-* **Acceptance test**: This kind of test configure the whole application with the external dependencies (Database, Messaging Systems, External APIs) and the tests are written from the client perspective, as use cases.
+* **Acceptance test**: This kind of test configure the whole application with the external dependencies (Database, Messaging Systems, External APIs) locally and the tests are written from the client perspective, as use cases.
  Usually, the annotation `@SpringBootTest` is used for this kind of test.

 For code coverage purposes, only the unit and integration tests should be considered.

 ### Special Annotations
-In order to have separate tasks for each kind of test, the following annotations should be used as the test annotation:
+In order to have separate tasks for each kind of test, the following annotations should be used when defining
+tests:

 * **Unit Test**: `@Test` (org.junit.jupiter.api.Test)
 * **Integration Test**: `@IntegrationTest` (io.henriquels25.fantasysport.annotations.IntegrationTest)